alexa/alexa-skills-kit-sdk-for-python/docs/SKILL_BUILDERS.rst

 --------------------------

 ``StandardSkillBuilder`` is available only in the ``ask-sdk`` package.
-It uses ``DynamoDbPersistenceAdapter`` and ``DefaultApiClient`` to provide Persistence and Service Client features.
-It also provides helper functions for configuring the Dynamo DB table options.
+It is a wrapper on CustomSKillBuilder with persistence_adapter as ``ask_sdk_dynamo.adapter.DynamoDbPersistenceAdapter`` and api_client as ``ask_sdk_core.api_client.DefaultApiClient`` to provide Persistence and Service Client features.
+It also provides optional parameters for configuring the Dynamo DB table options.

 .. code:: python